xfrm74/drawio-github/README.md

 # Draw.io GitHub Integration

+Please read <a href="http://jgraph.github.io/drawio-html5" target="_blank">this</a> for a high-level introduction.

-GitHub support is now available https://www.draw.io/?mode=github An example for integration into GitHub wikis is available here: https://github.com/jgraph/draw.io/wiki/Embed-Diagrams!
+GitHub support is now available https://www.draw.io/?mode=github

+An example for integration into GitHub wikis is available here: https://github.com/jgraph/draw.io/wiki/Embed-Diagrams!

 --